 Streatham pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Streatham is low; grass is low.
-Tomorrow (26 June 2026) levels are similar - grass increasing, cypress at low levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Streatham is low; grass and mugwort are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass and mugwort will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app